B8 of Hope is a Geneva based, Swiss registered non-profit association founded in 2016

 “People abroad should stop being pro-Israel or pro-Palestine.
 They are not helping by adding more fuel to the conflict.
 If you really want to help us, support Israeli and Palestinian peace-builders on the ground and be pro a peaceful solution”.

-OUR VISION: To pave a path for a just and peaceful coexistence between Israelis and Palestinians based on equal rights, respect, dignity, inclusivity and security
+OUR VISION: a peaceful coexistence between Israelis and Palestinians based on equal rights, respect, dignity, inclusivity and security

 So far political initiatives and peace processes have failed in resolving the long-lasting and most polarizing conflicts of our times.
 Today, the hope for a peaceful and sustainable Israeli-Palestinian coexistence lies in the work of grassroots and civil society initiatives.
 People to people connections and transformations will foster positive changes in the Israeli and Palestinian societies.